dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-other-engines.md

 ---
-title: Create a Game Development Virtual Machine with no game engine installed
+title: Create a Game Development Virtual Machine with other Game Engines
 description: Get up and running with a Windows 10 or Server 2019 Game Development Virtual Machine that includes common game development tools pre-installed.
 author: cshea15
 ms.topic: quickstart